 Deep Purple performed on this day in 1994 at the Palacio de los Deportes in Mexico City, Mexico.

 This concert is notable in Deep Purple’s history for two reasons.
 First of all, before this concert the band had never before played in Mexico.
 Perhaps even more critically, this concert serves as a huge turning point in Deep Purple’s history as the first gig guitarist Steve Morse played with the band.
-As of this writing in 2020, he has been with the band for twenty-six years, half of their entire fifty-two years life span.
+As of this writing in 2022, he has been with the band for twenty-seven years, half of their entire fifty-four year life span.

 Steve Morse is at first look an unusual choice for Deep Purple, as a guitarist completely outside the hard rock world, and an American to boot.
 However, if From Here to Infinite is to be believed, the band chose him unanimously as their next guitarist.
 To investigate, they sent Roger Glover ahead to scout him out in the summer of 1994.
 It was at this time that Glover and Morse posed together for a photo that would later be joined with an image of the remaining three members of the band as a promotional image, despite the fact that they had not yet met.
 The first photo I could find of the five of them together can be found here, but I’m too broke to afford to license it to this blog!